ministryofjustice/moj-frontend/docs/prototyping/setting-up-coded-prototypes.md

   key: Setting up coded prototypes
   parent: Prototyping
   order: 20
-  excerpt: "Learn how to create prototypes using the GOV.UK Prototype Kit and the MOJ Design System."
 ---

 ## How to add the MOJ Design System to a prototype